jaysylvester/citizen/README.md

 ### Route Controllers

 A citizen route controller is just a Node module.
-Each controller requires at least one public  method to serve as an action for the requested route.
+Each route controller requires at least one export to serve as an action for the requested route.
 The default action should be named `handler()`, which is called by citizen when no action is specified in the URL.

     // Default route controller action